chocolateboy/parcel-plugin-nunjucks/README.md

-Options that are defined as functions ([`assetType`](#assettype), [`data`](#data), and [`env`](#env)) are passed an object containing the parsed components of the template's absolute path (including the path itself) as a parameter e.g. if the path is `/foo/bar/baz.html.njk`, the parameter would contain the following fields:
+Options that are defined as functions ([`assetType`](#assettype), [`data`](#data), and [`env`](#env)) are passed an object containing the parsed components of the template's absolute path (including the path itself) as a parameter, e.g. if the path is `/foo/bar/baz.html.njk`, the parameter would contain the following fields:

 ```javascript